* Early trade volumes on palm olein futures seem good -trader

 * New exchange hopes to gain foothold in region

-* Bourse has Chinese backers (Adds trader comment, background)
+* Bourse has Chinese backers (Adds CEO comment, detail)

-KUALA LUMPUR/SINGAPORE, May 25 (Reuters) - Singapore's third derivatives exchange kicked off trading on Friday with the launch of palm oil futures, with other contracts expected down the line.
+SINGAPORE/KUALA LUMPUR, May 25 (Reuters) - Singapore's third derivatives exchange kicked off trading on Friday with the launch of palm oil futures, as the largely China-backed bourse looks to get a foothold in the region in preparation for other contracts down the line.

 APEX's September palm olein futures contract opened at $635 a tonne and was last down 0.3 percent.
 A November contract was up 1.7 percent after opening at $650 a tonne.

 "Traded volume in the first half-hour seems very good, but we need to see if this is just first day euphoria or if the market can sustain," said a palm oil futures trader in Kuala Lumpur.
 He declined to be identified as he was not authorised to speak with media.